devesh1011/Axon/README.md

 Built with ❤️ for the ZetaChain Hackathon

-_Omni-Soul - Where your digital identity comes alive_
+_Axon - Where your digital identity comes alive_